-Total R & D expenditures amounted to $\le$ 254 million in the 2022 fiscal year (2021: $\le$ 221 million), comprising 5.5% of sales (2021: 5.8%).
+Total R & D expenditures amounted to $\in$ 254 million in the 2022 fiscal year (2021: $\in$ 221 million), comprising 5.5% of sales (2021: 5.8%).
 Compared to the previous year, R & D expenditure in the reporting year was 15.3% above the level of the previous year and thus developed disproportionately to the originally planned sales.
 The positive sales trend has diluted the share of sales accordingly, however.
 Symrise aims to return the share of R & D expenditures of sales to the level of previous years in the future in order to further strengthen its innovative power.
+The capitalization rate for research and development activities remained immaterial in 2022 as in the previous year because the conditions for capitalization are generally only met at the conclusion of a project.
+This meant that a majority of the development costs incurred were recognized with effect on profit or loss.